bxbach732/Get-It-Donzo/README.md

 ## Roadmap
 This is the current roadmap for future developments.
 - [ ] Implement testing.
-- [ ] Implement better way to handle authentication (currently localStorage based token)
+- [ ] Implement better way to handle authentication (currently localStorage-based token)
 - [ ] Convert the frontend from Javascript to Typescript
-- [ ] Document the APIs using swager
+- [ ] Document the APIs using swagger
 - [ ] Implement CI/CD pipeline
 - [ ] Add more features to the application
     - [ ] Profile page